lm2612/WaveNet_UQ/README.md

 This is completely based on the `ML` branch in https://github.com/DataWaveProject/MiMA-machine-learning/ but with some minor edits to
 `src/atmos_param/cg_drag/cg_drag.f90`.
 Follow instructions to compile MiMA with the FTorch library.
-Run MiMA.
-Restart files used in this study can be found in `input/RESTART/`.
-These initialize the model with the state of the climate at the last timestep of the validation dataset (`from atmos_all_44.nc`).

 ### 4c.
 Create torchscript version code
 The WaveNet code is edited slightly for compatibility.
 You can find that in `src/WaveNet_for_MiMA.py`.
 The key differences are that we carry out scaling at evaluation time, as the climate model passes raw variables to the machine learning model.